dumlutimuralp/k8s-with-nsx-t-2.5.x/Part 2/README.md

 vmware@k8s-master:~$
 </code></pre>

+* Install kubernetes on worker nodes

+<pre><code>
+sudo apt-get install -y kubectl=1.14.7-00 kubeadm=1.14.7-00 kubelet=1.14.7-00
+</code></pre>

+Note : Kubectl would not be needed on worker nodes but there is no harm in installing it on worker nodes

 * Join other nodes to the K8S cluster

 Use the command mentioned below on "k8s-worker1" and "k8s-worker2" to join them to the K8S cluster.